ssvlabs/based-applications/bapp_onboarding.md

 # bApp Onboarding Guide

-This guide outlines the steps for based applications creators looking to build on the bApps platform.
+This guide outlines the steps for based applications developers looking to build on the bApps platform.

 ## 1. Creating and Configuring a bApp